lifeofsoumya/HTML-Injector-Script-JS/readme.md

 - Define a specific custom HTML tag for your code
 - Upload your js file and enter the script at the bottom of HTML file

+### Features

+- Automatically creates a script file inside the HTML file
+- Creates an custom html tag with specific snippets and injects inside file